 Take some time off work if you need to so you can rest.
 At the very least, try to catch a nap during the day.

-If you experience any of the more serious symptoms noted above, be sure to see your doctor.
+Be sure to see your doctor if you experience any of the more serious symptoms outlined in the When to Seek Help section.
 Otherwise, get some rest, take a steamy shower, and try some more chicken soup and hot tea with honey.

 During this period, your body will likely be gaining the upper hand against the infection.
-You may notice that you start to feel a little stronger, or that some of your symptoms start to ease up just a bit.
+You may notice that you are starting to feel a little stronger, or that some of your symptoms are easing up just a bit.

 If you're still fighting with congestion and a sore throat at this stage, don't panic.
 Continue to drink lots of fluids and rest when you can.
-If you tried to "power through" your cold and failed to get enough rest, your body may need longer to beat the virus.
+Your body may require more time to beat the virus if you tried to "power through" your cold and failed to get enough rest.

 If you're not feeling better by day 10, you definitely should be by day 14.
 You may have a few lingering symptoms, like a runny nose or a tickle in your throat.
 Overall, however, you should be feeling stronger.

-If you've had the cold for three weeks and you're still suffering from congestion or a sore throat, see your doctor.
-If you're still hoarse, have enlarged lymph nodes that are still irritated, or have excessive fatigue, something else may be going on.
+See your doctor if you've had the cold for three weeks and you're still suffering from congestion or a sore throat.
+Something else may be going on if you're still hoarse, have enlarged lymph nodes that are still irritated, or have excessive fatigue.

 For example, if you're still suffering from itchy eyes and nasal congestion, you may have allergies.
-Nasal congestion, a sore throat, pressure and pain around the eyes and forehead, and fatigue may indicate a sinus infection.
+Nasal congestion or colored discharge, a sore throat, pressure and pain around the eyes and forehead, and fatigue may indicate a sinus infection.

 Colds can also worsen other medical conditions like asthma, congestive heart failure, and kidney disorders.
-If you experience trouble breathing, a rapid heartbeat, or other severe symptoms, get medical help right away.
+Get medical help right away if you experience trouble breathing, a rapid heartbeat, feeling faint, or other severe symptoms.

 You also may be in danger of falling victim to a second infection at this point.
 Your body is still recovering from the last fight, so be sure to continue washing your hands and disinfecting surfaces around you to reduce your risk of catching another virus.
 Caution at this stage will help ensure that you get all the way better.

-- Fever of 101 degrees or higher for more than two days.
+- fever of 101°F or higher for more than 24 hours

-- Shortness of breath, severe chest pain, or difficulty swallowing.
+- shortness of breath, chest pain, wheezing, or difficulty swallowing

 Cold vs. Flu

 If you experience a faster onset of symptoms, you may have the flu instead of a cold.
-For example, if you feel significantly worse within three to four hours, get home to rest as soon as you can.
+For example, you may feel significantly worse within three to four hours if you have the flu.

 Flu-like symptoms may include a painful sore throat, a deep cough, extreme fatigue, and a sudden fever.
 Usually these can be treated at home.
-Pregnant women, children, the elderly, and those with pre-existing medical conditions, however, should get medical care as soon as possible, as they are at a higher risk for serious flu-related complications.
+However, pregnant women, children, older adults, and those with pre-existing medical conditions should get medical care as soon as possible.
+They are at a higher risk for serious flu-related complications.